athensbird/pwa-studio/packages/upward-spec/README.md

 ### The configuration file

-A spec-compliant UPDOG server should be launchable with a single runtime parameter: the location of the `updog.yaml` file.
-The file may reference external resources using [Source Specifiers](#sourcespecifier), which should always be resolved to filesystem paths relative to the `updog.yaml` file.
+A spec-compliant UPWARD server should be launchable with a single runtime parameter: the location of the `upward.yaml` file.
+The file may reference external resources using [Source Specifiers](#sourcespecifier), which should always be resolved to filesystem paths relative to the `upward.yaml` file.
 A simple, short template can be provided inline, but most of the time, a template should be specified with a Source Specifier.

 ### The root responder

-**An `updog.yaml` file must contain a property `respond` at the top level.** (Other properties are allowed but ignored, to permit later expansion of the specification, and to allow for [YAML anchors][yaml anchors].).
+**An `upward.yaml` file must contain a property `respond` at the top level.** (Other properties are allowed but ignored, to permit later expansion of the specification, and to allow for [YAML anchors][yaml anchors].).

 The `respond` value must be an array of objects, often just a single object that represents the root of a decision tree.
 Each object is a [`ResponseLayer`](#responselayer) and the array of them is a [`ResponsePlan`](#responseplan). **The root `respond` must always eventually produce a context object with `status`, `headers`, and `body` properties.** Once the context satisfies this contract, it is coerced into an HTTP response and flushed to the client.
-No streaming or buffering interface should be provided; UPDOG servers should not deal in data of significant size.
+No streaming or buffering interface should be provided; UPWARD servers should not deal in data of significant size.

 ### ResponsePlan